MoonPoet/xaprb-src/content/blog/defining-moments-in-database-history.md

 image: 'media/2017/03/crossroads-1580168_1280.jpg'

 ---

-I've been privileged to be intimately involved with one defining set of technology shifts in the mid-2000s, which ultimately created both a new industry-defining set of technologies and the impetus for contenders to emerge.
-I'm referring to the rise of the LAMP stack.
-I've been reflecting recently on what perhaps were key factors in that phenomenon and what's happened since then, indeed, what's happening now.
+The rise of the LAMP stack in the early- to mid-2000s created a shift in the technology landscape, as well as the impetus for contenders to emerge.
+I've been reflecting on key factors in that phenomenon and what's happened since then---and what it can teach us about what's happening now.

 ![Crossroads](/media/2017/03/crossroads-1580168_1280.jpg)

 <!--more-->

-First, what was it about the LAMP stack, anyway?
-All of the ingredients in that stack were interesting and signaled tectonic shifts (or were the result of them), but I'm particularly interested in what MySQL can teach us about emerging databases today.
+What was it about the LAMP stack, anyway?
+All of the ingredients in that stack were interesting and signaled tectonic shifts (or were the result of them), but I think MySQL in particular was the bellwether for today's database trends.

 MySQL is the database that came to power much of the Internet as we know it today.
 MySQL was remarkable for many reasons, although it's easy to forget them in hindsight.
 It wasn't the first or perhaps even the best open source database, but it was [just enough better](/blog/just-enough-better) that it became the best for the situation at hand.
 And ultimately it became a commercial success that even in hindsight seems improbable.

 I've thought of many necessary conditions for MySQL to flourish in 2000-2010\.
 The big question is which combination of those conditions were sufficient.
 I am not certain of the answer, but I'm certain the answer is plural.

 And yet, partially because of its enormous popularity, MySQL helped spur the rise of NoSQL in 2008-2009\.
-These databases sought to define a new moment in database history: one in which legacy relational technology was finally replaced by an utterly new generation.
-If you were around at the time, you might remember how vehemently people decried relational, joins, SQL, ACID, etc. It was not sufficient to lambaste a technology or implementation: you needed to have some highly-fermented bile against the concepts and foundations themselves or you weren't really a NoSQL believer.
+These databases sought to define a new moment in database history: one in which legacy relational technology would finally be replaced by an utterly new generation.
 The disruptor was being disrupted.

 Where do we find ourselves today?
 Relational implementations rapidly improved (enter NewSQL), and NoSQL was backronymed to mean "not only SQL" instead of being a rejection of SQL.
 Many NoSQL databases today sport SQL-like languages.

-The obvious question has to be addressed: was it just a flare-up?
-Is there any need for next-generation data storage and processing?
+Was NoSQL just a flare-up?
+Is there a real need for next-generation data storage and processing?
 Or is good old relational going to improve and obviate every next-gen data technology anyway?

-I believe strongly that the answer is no. I see a few current trends and I'm sure that at least some of them will eventually become something enduring in some form.
+I believe relational will endure, and continue to evolve to address new use cases, but is already past its heyday of complete dominance.
+I see a few current trends, and I'm sure that at least some of them will become equally enduring.
 I think we are seeing historic shifts in database technology emerge right now.

 ### Next-Generation General-Purpose Databases